 Part B costs

-Medicare Part B has a standard monthly premium of $144.60 in 2020, for people who earn up to $87,000 a year ($174,000 for a married couple; note that this is based on income reflected on 2020 tax returns).
+Medicare Part B has a standard monthly premium of $170.10 in 2020, for people who earn up to $91,000 a year ($182,000 for a married couple; note that this is based on income reflected on 2020 tax returns).
 The premiums are higher if your income exceeds that amount.
 Part B enrollees pay an annual deductible of $233 in 2020.
 Although the Part B premium increase is substantial for 2022, the Social Security Cost of Living Adjustment (COLA) is also historically large, and is sufficient to cover the full amount of the Part B premium increase for beneficiaries who receive Social Security retirement benefits (and who aren’t subject to the high-income surcharge).

 Some Medigap plans pay the Part B deductible.
 For people who become eligible for Medicare on or after January 1, 2020, Medigap plans that cover the Part B deductible are no longer available, but people who became eligible for Medicare before that date can continue to have coverage under Medigap Plans C or F, both of which cover the Part B deductible (these beneficiaries can keep those plans if they already have them, or they can apply for coverage under them if they want to change their plan, keeping in mind that medical underwriting is used in most states if you’re applying for a Medigap plan after your initial enrollment period ends).